“We’re all frustrated”: McDermott says offseason of evaluation coming

 ORCHARD PARK, N.Y.
 (WIVB) — Following the Bills’ 27-10 loss to the Cincinnati Bengals in the AFC Divisional round on Sunday, the message from head coach Sean McDermott is clear: the team has to do more evaluating to get to the next step.

-“I’m a big believer in you are who you are in the last game of the season in terms of what you saw on the field and that’s what you have to address,” McDermott said in his final press conference of the season.
+“I’m a big believer in you are who you are in the last game of the season in terms of what you saw on the field and that’s what you have to address,” McDermott said in his final press conference of the season on Monday.
 “Obviously we weren’t good enough yesterday and we need to address those areas.”

 Part of that comes in the coaching staff and coordinators Ken Dorsey and Leslie Frazier.
 Dorsey, who just finished his first year as offensive coordinator, had interviewed for the head coaching job for the Carolina Panthers, according to ESPN’s Adam Schefter, but McDermott did not comment on the status of either coordinator.